codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/static-class.md

 weight: "1"
 ---

-This example demonstrates how static classes are ported to C++.
+This example demonstrates how static classes are translated to C++.
 They are not inherited from System::Object unlike others and have no RTTI declared.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.